USS Tennessee (SSBN-734): Service History

 In 2021, Tennessee entered drydock to undergo a major overhaul at TRF Kings Bay, one that the facility says is the longest and most extensive work package it has executed in its history.

 In December 2022, Tennessee conducted a training exercise in the Atlantic with HMS Victorious (S29).

-USS Tennessee transits on the surface in the Atlantic Ocean alongside Royal Navy Submarine HMS Victorious.

 Commander of the United States European Command, General Christopher G. Cavoli, embarked the Tennessee in July 2023 alongside William J. Houston who, at the time, held the position of Commander, Submarine Force Atlantic.
 They were given a formal tour by the crew.

-General Cavoli converses with Commander Anthony Wilson aboard Tennessee.
-The COB, STSCM Kyle Matthiesen, is seen in the dive chair behind the helm as Norwegian observers watch on.

 In July 2023, Tennessee made a scheduled port visit to HMNB Clyde in Scotland.
 Simultaneously, the USS Kentucky (SSBN-737) pulled into the Busan Naval Base in South Korea.
 This was allegedly conducted as a show of force and to show the capabilities of the U.S. SSBN Fleet.
 The following year, July 2024, the Tennessee made yet another port call to HMNB Clyde.
 Prior to this, it had conducted operations in the Norwegian Sea alongside the USS Normandy (CG-60), where it was reported that the Norwegian Flag Commodore Trond Gimmingsrud embarked Tennessee for a demonstration of SSBN operations.
 During its transits into HMNB Clyde, HMS Northumberland (F238) was seen escorting the Submarine.

-Tennessee Transits through the channels in Scotland.
-Commander Anthony Wilson is visible on the bridge of the vessel wearing NWU Type I Digital Blue Camouflage.

 Tennessee was awarded the Battle Effectiveness Award in 2023.
 Tennessee additionally won a second "Battle E" award in 2024.

 On 22 November 2024, Miss America 2024 Madison Marsh and Georgia Congressman Buddy Carter toured Tennessee in Kings Bay, Georgia as the boat was undergoing refit.
 They were given a formal tour by the crew.
 They additionally toured the Kings Bay Naval Base.

 Following its 2023 and 2024 back to back "Battle E" awards, the Tennessee was among the various units chosen to receive the 2024 Omaha Trophy, representing the Submarine side of Strategic Deterrence for the 2024 fiscal year.

 Near the beginning of 2025, Tennessee once again entered drydock.
 Tennessee departed drydock in May 2025 after an extended maintenance period.
 The work included the installation of a new conformal sonar array under the Acoustic Superiority Program.